MayssaHH/OSiri_Mac_Assistant/README.md

 ---

-## 📄 License

-MIT License - See LICENSE file for details.

----

 ## 🙏 Acknowledgments

 - Built with [OpenAI GPT-4](https://openai.com/)
 - Web search powered by [Tavily](https://tavily.com/)
-- Agent framework inspired by Microsoft's Agent Framework (MAF)
+- Agent framework used is Microsoft's Agent Framework (MAF)
 - A2A protocol for agent communication

 ---